Marco Rubio: Political positions

-Rubio is very hawkish in regard to China and the Chinese Communist Party (CCP), and has been called one of the U.S. Congress's most hawkish members on China.
-Rubio believes that without a major effort to defeat China, the world is headed to "a new dark age of exploitation, conquest, and totalitarianism".
-He believes the U.S. should support democracy, freedom, and autonomy for Hong Kong.
+As a senator, Rubio was very hawkish in regard to China and the Chinese Communist Party (CCP), and has been called one of the U.S. Congress's most hawkish members on China.
+Rubio believed that without a major effort to defeat China, the world is headed to "a new dark age of exploitation, conquest, and totalitarianism".
+He also said the U.S. should support democracy, freedom, and autonomy for Hong Kong.
 On August 28, 2018, Rubio and 16 other members of Congress urged the U.S. to impose sanctions under the Global Magnitsky Act against Chinese officials responsible for human rights abuses against the Uyghur Muslim minority in Xinjiang.
 China sanctioned him in 2020 and banned him from traveling to the country for his support for Hong Kong's democracy movement.
-Rubio also strongly supports Taiwan and its independence.
+Rubio also strongly supported Taiwan and its independence.
 He condemned holding the 2022 Winter Olympics in China due to its "evil, genocidal regime", saying that he would "work to ensure that the Olympics are never hosted in the People's Republic of China again".
 In 2022, he introduced the Chinese Communist Party Visa Ban Act, which would effectively prohibit any member of the CCP from visiting the United States.
 In March 2023, he voiced support for revoking China's permanent normal trade relations status.

+After he became Secretary of State, Rubio called for cooperation with China.
+In 2026, he said, "Areas where we can find mutual cooperation, I think we can", adding, "There's probably virtually no problem in the world that we can't solve if we work together on it".
+Of tensions, Rubio said, "There's always going to be irritants".

 Rubio condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response to the crisis.
 He condemned Turkey's wide-ranging crackdown on dissent following a failed 2016 coup.
 He is a vocal opponent of Venezuelan President Nicolás Maduro.